lsaravia/MetawebsAssembly/MetawebsAssembly.md

 With the aim of giving an integrated visualization of the sub-structural and local properties of the food webs, we combined in a single plot information about compartments and the topological roles with the trophic level for each species.

 All analyses and simulations were made in R version 3.4.3 [@RCoreTeam2017], using the igraph package version 1.1.2 [@Csardi2006] for motifs and topological roles analyses, and NetIndices [@Kones2009] for trophic level calculations.
-Source code and data is available at <https://github.com/lsaravia/MetawebsAssembly>.
+Source code and data is available at figshare <https://figshare.com/ADD_URL_HERE> and github <https://github.com//ADD_URL_HERE>.

 ## Results